-Istanbul is one of my favourite cities – I have visited three times!
+Istanbul is one of my favorite cities – I have visited three times.
 It is literally where East meets West and is a fantastic city to visit if you’re curious about the Middle East and Northern Africa but a bit unsure about scheduling a big trip.

 Istanbul 3 Day Itinerary – How to get there and how to get around